 - 2 Tbls fresh white breadcrumbs

-- Begin by peeling the onion and slice very finely.
-Heat a medium pan to medium/high and add a tablespoon of butter.
+- Begin with the onion.
+Heat a medium saucepan to medium/high and add half the butter and the sunflower oil.
 Add the onion and cook on a medium to low heat for 5-10 minutes or until very soft and lightly golden.

-- Peel the potatoes, if you have a mandolin with a julienne blade use this, otherwise slice the potatoes then cut into matchsticks.
+- If you have a mandolin, cut the potatoes into julienne, otherwise slice the potatoes then cut into matchsticks.
+Do not rinse them.

-- If you are using the Swedish anchovis, drain half of the liquid from the tin ad reserve the rest for to mix with the cream.
-This acts as seasoning for the dish.
-If you are using standard anchovies in olive oil, drain the olive oil then place the fillets in a bowl with the honey and add 25mls hot (not boiling) water and leave for 20 minutes.
+- If you are using the Swedish anchovis, drain away half of the liquid from the tin and reserve the rest for to mix with the cream.
+This liquor acts as seasoning for the dish.
+If you are using standard anchovies in olive oil, drain the olive oil then place the fillets in a bowl with the other ingredients and add 30mls hot (not boiling) water and leave for 20 minutes.

-- Chop the anchovies, keeping the liquor/water.
-Grease an oven proof dish with some butter.
-Add a layer of potato, followed by some of the sauted onion then a scattering of anchovies.
+- Chop the anchovies.
+Grease an ovenproof dish with a little butter.
+Add a layer of potato, followed by some of the sautéd onion then a scattering of anchovies.
 Season with white pepper and a very light sprinkling of salt.
 Repeat with, potato, onion and anchovy.
 Finish with a layer of potato.

-- Mix the cream with the milk, anchovy liquor or water, then pour over the potatoes.
+- Pour the cream with the milk, anchovy liquor or water into a saucepan and heat to boiling point, then pour over the potatoes.
 Sprinkle with the breadcrumbs and dot with the remaining butter.
-Cover with foil and place in the oven to bake with the foil for 15 minutes, then remove and reduce the heat to 190C fan.
-Continue to bake for 35-40 minutes or until the potatoes are golden and very soft.
+Cover with foil and place on a low oven shelf. bake for 20 minutes, then remove the foil and reduce the heat to 180°C fan.
+Continue to bake for 40-45 minutes or until the potatoes are golden and very soft.
 Serve as part of a Smörgåsbord or with a green salad and crusty bread.